depicted-candela/TransitionalSQL/4_conqueringComplexities/exercises.md

         *   Write an `UPDATE` statement to ensure the `ProductName` 'SuperPhone X' is renamed to 'SuperPhone X v2' and its `IsActive` status (an Oracle 23ai `BOOLEAN` type) is `TRUE`.
         *   Ensure 'Smart Coffee Maker' has `IsActive = FALSE`.
     2.  **JSON Relational Duality View for Employees (Oracle 23ai):**
+    If this is too hard for you read the file *duality.md*
         *   Create a JSON Relational Duality View named `EmployeeDataDV` over the `EmployeesRelational` table (joined with `DepartmentsRelational`).
         *   The JSON documents exposed by this view should have a structure like:
             ```json